DKatzlberger/Project_Y/README.md

 1. A running script "interactions.R"

 Input to the script:
-1. Data in anndata format
-2. Settings in yml format
+1. Settings in yml format.

+Output:
+1. A directory with results.
+"interactions.R" will create a directory within your specified `output_directory`